frameworklori/lori-framework-site/docs/projects/HEDA-PAC/HEDA-PAC-004_PolicySimulations.md

 ---

 **Reflective Question:**
-_As humanity faces the prospect of becoming a rare species, can we overcome our own biases and choose to embrace cultural fusion — or will we allow those biases to drive us toward extinction?_
+_As humanity faces the risk of becoming a rare species, can we transcend our ingrained biases and consciously embrace racial fusion or will we remain captive to those biases and fade into extinction?

 ---